-Proof of concept study for large-scale patient-level predictive modeling in the OHDSI data network.
+The Development and Validation of a Predicting Model for Heart Failure in Patients with Type-2 Diabetes using Data from Electronic Health Records.

 Authors:

-Jenna Reps, PhD, Janssen Research and Development

-Marc Suchard, MD, PhD, University of California, Los Angeles

-Patrick Ryan, PhD, Janssen Research and Development

-Martijn Schuemie, PhD, Janssen Research and Development
+Ross Williams, PhD, Erasmus MC, Rotterdam, The Netherlands

 Peter Rijnbeek, PhD, Erasmus MC, Rotterdam, The Netherlands

-Date: 23 September 2016

-Acknowledgement: The analysis is based in part on work from the Observational Health Sciences and Informatics collaborative.
+Date: 22 January 2018Acknowledgement: The analysis is based in part on work from the Observational Health Sciences and Informatics collaborative.
 OHDSI (http://ohdsi.org) is a multi-stakeholder, interdisciplinary collaborative to create open-source solutions that bring out the value of observational health data through large-scale analytics.

-The authors declare the following disclosures: Dr. Ryan, Dr. Schuemie, and Dr. Reps are employees of Janssen Research & Development.
+The authors declare the following disclosures: Dr. Peter Rijnbeek works for a research group who received unconditional research grants from Boehringer-Ingelheim, Novartis, Pfizer, Yamanouchi , Servier, GSK, Janssen Research and Development.
+None of these are related to this study.